NVendrisse/P2_scraping_script/README.md

 ## Retrieving the scraped data
 The script will automatically create two folders:
 * ScrapedData for the csv files
-* ScrapedImages the extracted images
+* ScrapedImages for the extracted images

 ## Author
 Vendrisse Nicolas